REST API — Getting Started

 Create a Personal Access Token

-1. Go to Settings → API Tokens in the CheckView dashboard.
+- Go to Organization Settings → API Tokens in the CheckView dashboard.

 Tokens created from the dashboard receive your full user permissions automatically.
 If you need restricted scopes, you can create tokens with specific scopes via the API directly.